West Jakarta

 West Jakarta is bordered by Tangerang Regency and North Jakarta to the north, Central Jakarta to the east, South Jakarta to the south, and Tangerang city to the west.

 History

 West Jakarta is famous for its Dutch colonial relics such as Town Hall Building (now Jakarta History Museum in Jakarta Old Town), Chinatown (Glodok) and also a number of old churches, mosques, and fortresses of early Dutch colonization in Batavia at that time.

-Districts
+Administrative districts

-West Jakarta is subdivided into eight districts (kecamatan), listed below with their areas and their populations at the 2010 Census and according to the mid-2019 official estimates:
+West Jakarta Administrative City (Kota Administrasi Jakarta Barat) is subdivided into eight districts (kecamatan), listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023: The table also includes the number of administrative villages in each district (all classed as urban kelurahan), together with their names and post codes.

 Economy

 After South Jakarta, West Jakarta is now designed to become a new business district for the Jakarta area and beyond.
-Particularly in Kembangan district, malls, entertainment centers, shopping centers, office centers, hospitals and schools has been built.
-This area becomes a strategic area because it is passed by the circuit of Outer Ring Road Jakarta (Jalan Lingkar Luar Jakarta).
+Particularly in Kembangan District, malls, entertainment centers, shopping centers, office centers, hospitals and schools have been built.
+This area has become a strategic area because it is passed by the circuit of the Jakarta Outer Ring Road (Jalan Lingkar Luar Jakarta).